Deep-MI/Deep-MI.github.io/_includes/sidebar.md

 ---

-### Contact the DeepMI Lab
+### Contact the MIND Lab

-Martin Reuter, Ph.D.
-(Dr.rer.nat.)
-Director Medical Image Analysis, DZNE, Bonn, Germany

-Assistant Professor of Radiology
-Assistant Professor of Neurology
-Harvard Medical School, Boston, USA
-Martinos Center for Biomedical Imaging, MGH, Boston, USA

-email: martin.reuter (#!) dzne.de
-email: mreuter (#!) mgh.harvard.edu
+Dajiang Zhu, Ph.D.

+Associate Professor of Computer Science and Engineering The University of Texas at Arlington, Texas, USA

-email: reuter (#!) mit.edu
+email: dajiang.zhu@uta.edu